 They are divided into different families.
 Each one can help its intended purpose and varying workload conditions:

 - Universal Expansion Joints

-- Metal Expansion Joints can be provided with round or rectangular sections.
+- We can provide metal Expansion Joints with round or rectangular sections.

-- Furthermore, they are designed to meet the specific needs of the customer.
+- Furthermore, they help to meet the specific needs of the customer.

 Fabrication of Metal Expansion Joints.
 The Metal Bellows element is produced beginning with a thin sheet of steel that is precision rolled and welded into a tube that is then mechanically or hydraulically formed into convolutions in quantity and shape to meet the engineering requirements.

 Typically, flanges or weld bands are then added to the ends of the bellows element to aid in field installation due to the thinness of the material.

 Tie rods, hinges, covers, and you can then add liners to the assembly to accommodate the design specifications—finite Element Analysis of Tie Rods.

 Metal Expansion Joint Engineering.
 Flexider designs and engineers all Metal Expansion Joints to the current edition of the Expansion Joint Manufacturer s Association Standards.